nodejitsu/jitsu/README.md

 `jitsu` is built on some amazing technologies which we've been actively building with the community since 2009. `jitsu` is fully extend-able and extremely modular ( see [Libaries](#Libraries) section ).

  - Allows for seamless deployment of your Node.js applications to the cloud
- - Fully supports NPM dependency resolution on deployment to [Nodejitsu](http://nodejitsu.com)
+ - Fully supports `npm` dependency resolution on deployment to [Nodejitsu](http://nodejitsu.com)
- - Full support of Nodejitu's API ( a plethora node.js goodies )
+ - Full support of Nodejitu's API ( a plethora of node.js goodies )
  - Integrated multi-level multi-transport logging support via [Winston](http://github.com/indexzero/winston/)
  - Too many to list... seek [further knowledge ](http://github.com/nodejitsu/handbook) or just try it out!